timiskhakov/timiskhakov.github.io/_posts/2022-12-21-trees-and-tribulations.md

 A while ago we [looked](haystacks-needles-and-hardware-intrinsics) at two string-searching algorithms: a naive search and a version that is optimized for SIMD instructions.
 These algorithms are sufficient for searching short texts or looking for a single substring, but if you need to search for multiple words in a longer text, such as a book, you may experience delays in the search results.
 To address this issue, there are faster string-searching algorithms that build indexing structures, like a suffix tree, during a preprocessing phase to speed up subsequent substring searches.

 In this post, we will learn about suffix trees, build one using Ukkonen's algorithm, and use it to search for strings.
 Suffix trees can be used for more than just string search, such as finding the longest repeated substring, the longest palindrome in a string, and implementing fuzzy string search (which we may cover in the future).
-String processing algorithms have advanced significantly, particularly with the study of DNA sequences.
+Lately string processing algorithms have advanced significantly, particularly with the study of DNA sequences.

-Before diving into suffix trees, let's first discuss a data structure called a trie, which will help us understand how suffix trees work.
+Before diving into the business of suffix trees, let's first discuss a data structure called a trie, which will help us understand how suffix trees work.

 # Trie

 A trie is a data structure that is often used to represent multiple strings in a single tree.
 Tries, also known as prefix trees, were previously used for implementing text suggestion before fancy AI took over.
-Let's build a simple trie to see how it works using a simple example.
-For this example, let's use the following list of words:
+Let's build a simple trie to see how it works using the following list of words as an example:

 ```
 suede